SpenserKao/Search-Flickr-with-AngularJS/README.md

    - Firefox, ver 57.0 (32-bit)

 # Technologies in use
-AngularJS and HTML combined, the duet fulfill MVC (Model-View-Controller) pattern, where HTML defines view, while AngularJS implements model and controller.
+AngularJS and HTML combined, the duet fulfill MVC (Model-View-Controller) pattern, where HTML defines view, and AngularJS implements model and controller.

 ## AngularJS
 Angular JS ver 1.2.0 has be utilised in this application, noteworthily following directives have been employed: